It looks like you are visiting this site

 “Just as other plants have evolved to induce varying behavioural responses in a wide variety of species leading to the dispersal or propagation of the plants.

 This may be a side-effect, however.
 Birds and bees are animals which are both very important for the survival of many plants and flowers in the wild, and both species see in colour vision.
 This means that flowers with bright colours are more likely to stand out to birds and bees, thus ensuring their propagation.
 Humans can also see in colour which makes flowers very attractive to us, too.
 This may mean that our enjoyment of flowers is a result of our shared colour-vision with birds and bees.
 On the other hand, it is also speculated that the bright colours of blooms signal bountiful harvests, which humans are also likely to take enjoyment from.
 The two factors could have become historically linked, and now trigger an evolutionary response of happiness in humans worldwide upon receiving flowers.
-Flower blog 5
+Planteria group

 Give A Bouquet this Christmas